derek800109/acom-backend-2021test/README.md

         4. using PDO rather than mysqli to connect php and mysql is an easier way
         5. remember to close the connection after PDO command, otherwise, the server will be overloaded
         6. while doing "curl_init", you will get an infinitive loop if its URL is as same as the current file name
+    2. ISSUE
+       1. i didn't look into the logical architecture carefully and so functions are missing places
+       2. healthy.php do the most of the things including write logs
+       3. rather then the origin use of Monitor.pl, i simply use monitor.sh do to the crantab
 2. Use Crontab to set this monitor program auto run every 5 mins
     1. issue
        1. for some reason, i can't make the crontab running